Publications by year

 PhD (University of Queensland), Bachelor of Science with Honours (University of Queensland)

-I’m a full-time research, NHMRC Career Development Fellow working on paediatric burns and trauma research.
-I work for the School of Biomedical Sciences at the Centre for Children’s Health Research which is beside the Queensland Children’s Hospital in South Brisbane.
-My research strives to improve outcomes for children with burn injuries and my work is focused in several different areas:
+I'm a Principal Research Fellow working on paediatric burns and trauma research.
+I work for the School of Biomedical Sciences at the Centre for Children's Health Research, based at the Queensland Children's Hospital in South Brisbane.
+My research strives to improve outcomes for children with burn injuries and trauma and my work is focused in several different areas:

 - PROMOTE - burn prevention and first aid education messages nationally and internationally